 39 But we [emphatic, including the author] are not of those who draw back

 “Draw back” does not refer to apostasy but contextually to the failure to be consistently true to what God has said (Ga 2:12).
 The class of those who draw back contrasts with the “faith” class.
 The author of Hebrews fears that some may have misunderstood the warning of the previous verse (He 10:38).

 to perdition [ruin],

-“Perdition” here is not hell; this is not eternal destruction of the soul.
+“Perdition” here is not hell; it is not eternal destruction of the soul.
 This word means ruin.
-The term can refer either to either eternal destruction in hell or to temporal discipline.
-To draw back will ruin the believer who does this in his present life.
-Those believers “who draw back” will face temporal disciple from God.
+The term can refer to either eternal destruction in hell or temporal discipline.
+Here to draw back will ruin the believer who does this in his present life.
+These believers “who draw back” will face temporal disciple from God.

 but of those who believe to the saving of the soul [life].

 The word “saving” in the Greek does not always refer to saving the soul for eternity.
-It has a range of meanings which include saving the consistent life of the believer.
+It has a range of meanings that include saving the consistent life of the believer.
 Peter cried while walking on the sea, “Lord, save me.”
-He meant save me from drowning.
-The salvation here is the saving the believer from ruining his Christian life.
+He meant, ”Save me from drowning.”
+The salvation here is the saving of the believer from ruining his Christian life.
 This phrase has nothing to do with the conversion of the soul.
-The point is that the believer is to careful not to lose his or her reward.
+The point is that the believer is to be careful not to lose his or her reward.

 The Christian can lose his or her reward by not remaining true to truth.

-The point of the concluding verses of chapter 10 is not apostasy but the danger of willful departing from the will of God for believers.
+The point of the concluding verses of chapter 10 is not apostasy but the danger to believers of willfully departing from the will of God.